Arty-Maly/Movies/README.md

 Disadvantages of this approach is that I will have a higher mean error and deviation, although number of correct guesses is higher.

-My algorithm is pretty slow taking about 18 minutes to finish (estimated by Time.now())
+My algorithm is pretty slow taking about 18 minutes to finish (estimated by Time.now()) (using the full data set)